 Episode 7 is the first ever Christmas episode of Doctor Who.
 It was also the only Christmas episode of the original series run.
 It is also finally the only Doctor Who episode to be lost forever as it was never sold abroad having been made as a throwaway episode.

-This is Ian Levine’s favorite Doctor Who story.
+This is Ian Levine’s favourite Doctor Who story.
 Levine is a noted Doctor Who fan who discovered many 60’s episodes and saved others from destruction including the first Dalek story.